Spermestes: Taxonomy

-The genus Spermestes was introduced in 1837 by the English naturalist William John Swainson to accommodate the bronze mannikin.
+The genus Spermestes was introduced in 1837 by the English naturalist William Swainson to accommodate the bronze mannikin.
 The name combines the Ancient Greek sperma meaning "seed" and -estēs meaning "-eater".

 Based on the results of a molecular phylogenetic study published in 2020, this genus was resurrected for a clade of species that were formerly assigned to the genera Lonchura and Odontospiza.